Does Cold Thermogenesis Work?

 One of the most talked-about benefits of cold thermogenesis is its potential for weight loss.
 Because brown fat burns calories to generate heat, the idea is that more cold exposure could lead to increased calorie expenditure.

-See also Is It Better To Warm Up Naturally After An Ice Bath?
+See also How To Properly Do An Ice Bath?

 How Does It Work?